 Cash and cash equivalents are defined as cash in hand and cash at banks, net of fixed deposits with 3 months tenure or more intended for investment purpose.
-These cash and cash equivalents form part of the Society's cash management that are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
+That are subject to insignificant risk of changes in value.

 i) Provisions